Giant pika

 The giant pika or Wharton's pika (Ochotona whartoni) is an extinct mammal species in the family Ochotonidae.
 It lived during the Pleistocene and early Holocene in northern parts of North America (Alaska, US and Canada).
 Very similar forms have also been found also in Siberia.

 Distribution

 The giant pika has been found in Alaska (United States), Yukon (O. whartoni and O cf. whartoni, large number of locations), Alberta and Ontario (Canada).
 A close relative O. whartoni (O. cf. whartoni) is also known from Eastern Siberia and Kolyma.

 The ancestors of these pikas migrated from Eurasia to North America during the Early Pleistocene via the Bering Land Bridge, along with another group of small pikas close to the "O. pusilla group".
-This migration was separate from that of O. spanglei, which entered North America approximately three million earlier at the Miocene-Pliocene boundary.
+This migration was separate from that of O. spanglei, which entered North America approximately three million years earlier at the Miocene-Pliocene boundary.